Can Pool pH Be Too High? Problems & How to Lower It

 If your pH keeps rising despite treatment, your total alkalinity is likely too high.
 The target range is 80-120ppm for regular pools, or 60-80ppm for saltwater pools.

-When total alkalinity is high, use muriatic acid with the pump OFF.
-Add acid to the deep end, let it sit for an hour, then brush the area before turning the pump back on.
+When total alkalinity is high, use muriatic acid with the pump ON but pour very slowly in the deep end while walking around the perimeter to distribute it.
+Allow circulation for 6-8 hours before retesting.
 This preferentially lowers alkalinity more than pH.

 Prevention Strategies